-- (A) In the event that only one responsive and responsible bid is received, the IFB may be canceled, and the goods, services, insurance, or construction rebid unless the head of Procurement Services determines that the price bid is reasonable and in the best interest of the County, on the basis of price comparison, value analysis, prior price history, an engineering estimate, or other method which establishes price reasonableness. - (B) When the head of Procurement Services determines that the above methods of establishing price reasonableness are not feasible, the head of Procurement Services may enter into negotiations with the responsive and responsible bidder.
+- (A) In the event that only one responsive and responsible bid is received, the IFB may be canceled, and the goods, services, insurance, or construction rebid unless the Chief Procurement Officer determines that the price bid is reasonable and in the best interest of the County, on the basis of price comparison, value analysis, prior price history, an engineering estimate, or other method which establishes price reasonableness. - (B) When the Chief Procurement Officer determines that the above methods of establishing price reasonableness are not feasible, the Chief Procurement Officer may enter into negotiations with the responsive and responsible bidder.
 Before negotiations begin, reasonable price/cost objectives shall be determined.
 Such negotiations may pertain to labor hours/labor rates, cost of goods, discounts, delivery/performance, overhead, and profit. - (C) Any bidder who is a party to such negotiations shall be required to certify that its price proposal is complete, current, and accurate prior to the initiation of such negotiations. - (D) A record of negotiations shall be prepared for the procurement file once this process is complete.
 The record shall reflect the significant elements and considerations of the negotiation which resulted in a mutually fair and reasonable contract award.